- Validation of Player and Ball Tracking

 Besides such customized evaluation designs for specific interventions, the chair also provides universal concepts for the assessment of rule changes.
-As a main goal of his dissertation project, Otto Kolbinger developed a framework for the evaluation of Technological Officiating Aids in game sports.
+As a main goal of his dissertation project, Dr. Otto Kolbinger developed a framework for the evaluation of Technological Officiating Aids in game sports.
 The underlying model describes the assessment of such interventions as a multi-disciplinary approach and on-going process (figure 1).
 For this model, investigating the structure of the competition, and therefore using methods and tools of performance analysis, is essential to estimate the necessity as well as the effects of an intervention.
 Since the start of this project, the chair was able to act as a main contributor to the discussion of the scientific community as well as to support intervention processes in collaboration with sport associations.

 Kolbinger, O. & Knopp, M. (2020).
 Video kills the sentiment—Exploring fans’ reception of the video assistant referee in the English premier league using Twitter data.
 PLoS ONE, 15(12): e0242728. doi.org/10.1371/journal.pone.0242728

 Kolbinger, O. & Stöckl, M. (2019).
 Misbehavior During Penalty Kicks and Goalkeepers Holding the Ball Too Long as Trivial Offenses in Football.
 Frontiers in Psychology.
 10:844. doi: 10.3389/fpsyg.2019.00844